Slip and Fall Accidents

 The transitory foreign substances statute also provides that plaintiffs may rely on different kinds of evidence to prove that the property owner had knowledge, either actual or constructive, that a dangerous condition existed.
 Acceptable evidence may include the following:

-- The dangerous condition caused by a transitory foreign substance in the property was present for a sufficiently extended period that the property owner should have been aware it existed if he or she exercised reasonable care.
+- The dangerous condition caused by a transitory foreign substance in the property was present for a sufficiently extended period that the property owner should have been aware it existed if he or she exercised reasonable care; and/or

 - The dangerous condition caused by a transitory foreign substance in the property regularly occurred on the premises and should have been foreseeable to the property owner.